chalkchisel/redis/README.md

 If you want Redis to store data in a volume to prevent data from disappearing should you restart the container, set the following environment variables:

-	docker run -d -p 6379:6379 -e REDIS_APPENDONLY=yes -e REDIS_APPENDFSYNC=always tutum/redis
+	docker run -d -p 6379:6379 -e REDISCONF_APPENDONLY=yes -e REDISCONF_APPENDFSYNC=always tutum/redis

 Please note that this will impact performance.
-For a more lightweight persistence by saving every second instead of every instruction, use `REDIS_APPENDFSYNC=everysec` instead.
+For a more lightweight persistence by saving every second instead of every instruction, use `REDISCONF_APPENDFSYNC=everysec` instead.
 More info at [redis.io](http://redis.io/topics/persistence)

 **by http://www.tutum.co**